Duplicate logrotate entries if ceph-base and ceph-common are installed (Ubuntu 16.04)

 why do you think ceph-common installed /etc/logrotate.d/ceph-common? is it possible that it was installed by previous installation? and from where/how exactly did you download these package?

-#4 Updated by Burkhard Linke 2 months ago
+#4 Updated by Burkhard Linke over 3 years ago

 The files are reported as belonging to the ceph-base and ceph-common packages:

 I use the european ceph mirror:root@ceph-storage-02:~# cat /etc/apt/sources.list.d/ceph.list